sepp2k/TeSSLa-mirror/README.md

   --ctf                    The trace-file with the input data is in CTF format.
 With this option you must specify a trace-file. stdin is not supported.
   --csv                    The trace-file or the input stream is in CSV format.

-Command: compile-core [options] [<tessla-file>] Compile the provided specification to Tessla Core
+Command: compile-core [options] <tessla-file>
+Compile the provided specification to Tessla Core
   <tessla-file>            The file containing the Tessla specification

-  -c, --print-core         Print the Tessla Core representation generated from the Tessla specification --print-core-lanspec     Print the Tessla Core representation conform to the language specification.
+  -c, --print-core         Print the extended Tessla Core representation generated from the Tessla specification --print-core-lanspec     Print the Tessla Core representation conform to the language specification.
-  --print-typed            Print the typed Tessla representation generated from the Tessla specification --print-locations        Print ASTs with locations --print-all-types        Print ASTs with all types --list-out-streams       Print a list of the output streams defined in the given Tessla specification and then exit --list-in-streams        Print a list of the input streams defined in the given Tessla specification and then exit --observations           Generate observation specification file from the corresponding annotations
+  --print-typed            Print the typed Tessla representation generated from the Tessla specification --print-locations        Print ASTs with locations --print-all-types        Print ASTs with all types --list-out-streams       Print a list of the output streams defined in the given Tessla specification and then exit --list-in-streams        Print a list of the input streams defined in the given Tessla specification and then exit --observations <value>   Instrument the provided C file according to the specification

 Command: doc [options] [<files>]
 Generate documentation for Tessla code